dojo/docs/dojox/data/RailsStore.rst

 Usage
 =====

 See dojox/data/JsonRestStore for usage from Dojo.
-For setting up the REST interaction from Ruby on Rail's see the attached Ruby code.
+For setting up the REST interaction from Ruby on Rail's see Ruby code that is available here: http://github.com/ttilley/railsstore/tree/master.

 ========
 Examples